edemocracy/more.browser_session/README.md

 more.browser_session
 ====================

 WARNING: This is an early version that works for me.
-Don't expect it to work ;)
+Please don't rely on it ;)

 Implements (HTTP, browser) session support for Morepath applications based on cookies signed by itsdangerous.
 Most code is taken from the Flask project.